 With decades of success in a predominantly male profession and a sustained commitment to coaching and diversity work, Betsy is keenly aware of the persistent challenges facing women and minorities, particularly those practicing in large firms.
 Betsy facilitates a confidential 90-minute round-table discussion in which participating women lawyers are encouraged to reflect on their experiences in the workplace and outside the firm.
 The group will consider ways to address gender bias, often unconscious, in a manner consistent with one’s communications skills, interpersonal style, and career strategies.
 The relative benefits of sponsorship and mentoring will also be considered in depth.

-* Any of the various topics addressed in the Women’s Coaching Program group sessions can be adapted to a 60 minutes workshop as well.
+* In addition, any of the various topics addressed in the Women’s Coaching Program group sessions can be adapted to 60 or 90-minute workshops as well.